What is

 can come to believe that your psychotherapist has the personal ability to

-redeem your sense of inner worthlessness, and so you can become very fond
+redeem your sense of inner worthlessness, and so you can desire to be

-of, or even sexually attracted to, him or her.
-The therapeutic cure, however,
+attracted to him or her.
+The therapeutic cure, however, must come from facing—not

 So if